komali2/blog/content/posts/should-you-motorcycle/index.md

 So if you're looking to develop confidence, develop inner control and peace, develop inner strength, develop emotional control, motorcycling is one of the many methods available to you.

+## It's Cheap

+This surprises people - you can get a good, *really* good motorcycle, for under 3,000USD.
+Even less in some areas.
+A similar quality car will start at 6,0000USD, which is just under what you'd pay for a brand new, current year, Kawasaki Ninja for example.

+Also, gas is cheap.
+Tammy's getting something absurd like fifty, sixty miles to the gallon.
+A fillup, in California mind you, of *premium*, costs us something like ten bucks.

+Of course, this is after your investment in gear, which is about $1,000, but will last you practically forever.

+And city folk, don't forget this saves you from paying hundreds a month on various forms of parking.
+Motorcycles generally park for free or pennies.
+When I park downtown it's about 3 bucks for the day if I'm doing so in a designated paid motorcycle parking spot.